-The regulations continue: "An Exchange Visitor who willfully fails to maintain the insurance coverage set forth above . . . or who makes a material misrepresentation to the sponsor [Massachusetts Institute of Technology] concerning such coverage shall be deemed to be in violation of these regulations and shall be subject to termination as a participant."
-[22 CFR 62.14(h)]
+The regulations continue: "Exchange visitors who willfully fail to maintain the insurance coverage set forth above . . . or who make material misrepresentations to the sponsor [Massachusetts Institute of Technology] concerning such coverage will be deemed to be in violation of these regulations and will be subject to termination as an exchange visitor."
+[22 CFR 62.14(i)]

 All J-1 scholars at MIT must sign a Statement of Compliance form for the International Scholars Office stating that they understand and will comply with the J Exchange Visitor Program health insurance requirements as outlined above.

-Click here for more information on health insurance options for J-1 Exchange Visitors and other MIT visitors and affiliates.
+Click here for more information on health insurance options for J-1 exchange visitors and other MIT visitors and affiliates.

 Last Updated: February 2015